Robertdebrus/eyeDocTobii/README.md

 3. Usage:
 Stare at link until it turns red to click
-Stare at boxes to scroll thier windows up or down, or ge back a page
+Stare at boxes to scroll thier windows up or down, or go back a page